Frequently Asked Questions

 How do I start a live room?

-Open openedmic.app in any browser.
+Open openedmic.com/app in any browser.
 Enter your name, choose a broadcast mode, and press MIC ON.
 A QR code and join link are generated automatically.
-Share or display the code and your audience is listening in seconds.
+Share or display the code, and listeners join by scanning or tapping it.

 Listener Experience